cwanlab/cwanlab.github.io/_pages/about.md

 Our work bridges algorithmic innovation and real-world application, developing biologically interpretable and clinically impactful models that uncover disease mechanisms and drive personalized medicine.
 </span>

-<span style="color:blue">We are actively recruiting postdoctoral researchers and research assistants with expertise in artificial intelligence and spatial biology, particularly as applied to cancer and precsion medicine.</span>
+<span style="color:blue">We are actively recruiting postdoctoral researchers and research assistants with expertise in Artificial Intelligence, Large Language Models, and Spatial Biology, particularly as applied to cancer and precsion health.</span>
 <span style="color:blue">We welcome UChicago students who are interested in conducting research to join our laboratory.</span>
 <!-- , and self-driving laboratories -->